 Hein Gravenhorst

-Hein Gravenhorst is a German artist and photographer, known for pioneering Generative Photography.
-Gravenhorst studied photography, graphic design, and film technology in Berlin and Munich, later becoming a photography lecturer at the Kiel University of Applied Sciences in 1970.
-His work, influenced by the emergence of computer technology in the 1960s, explores the technical possibilities of computers.
+Hein Gravenhorst is a German artist and photographer recognized as a pioneer of generative photography.
+He studied photography, graphic design and film technology in Berlin and Munich, and in 1970 was appointed as a photography lecturer at the Kiel University of Applied Sciences.
+Gravenhorst's early work, shapedby the emergence of computer technology in the 1960s, explores the aesthetic and technical possibilities of computers.